 Similar Charges You Could Be Facing

-You could be charged with multiple criminal offenses in conjunction with a California Penal Code 166 violation.
+You could face multiple additional charges for criminal offenses in conjunction with a California Penal Code 166 violation.
 Examples of such charges could include:

 Violating a court order is a wobbler offense, which means you could face felony or misdemeanor charges based on the individual details of your case.
-Some of the factors that may be taken into consideration when determining how you should be charged include the following:
+Some of the factors that may be taken into consideration when determining how the prosecution will handle your charges include:

 - Your criminal history